 Today, functional medicine practitioners also use binders.
 They help bind harmful microbial byproducts, pesticides, radioactive elements, toxic heavy metals, and more.
 Such toxins are often at the root of complex chronic health challenges.
 (1)

 A variety of binding substances are available, such as charcoal, diatomaceous earth, and bentonite clay.
 You can buy them individually, or purchase products that contain a mixture of them.

 But many binders aren’t very good at their job.
 Most are only able to bind certain toxins, only work under certain conditions, and can’t move beyond your gut.
 Plus, most binders don’t provide materials to repair the damage caused by the toxins they’re hauling away.

 But what if there was a potent, versatile binder that could also help repair the damage caused by toxins?
 This isn’t just wishful thinking.
-It exists in carbon-based binders, which are made from humic and fulvic acids.
+It exists in carbon-based binders.

 To truly appreciate how carbon-based binders work, it’s helpful to understand “old-school” binders.
 They may have some benefits.
 But unfortunately, this old technology also has significant drawbacks.

 Here’s a closer look at these binders, including their effectiveness ranking out of 10.